 New at the Juno Beach Centre, Courseulles-sur-Mer

-In February 2024, the room dedicated to contemporary Canada will be redone and updated.
+From February, the room dedicated to contemporary Canada will be redone and updated.

 Visitors will discover a more immersive, digitalized space in the continuation of the experience of the film In Their Footsteps which is very moving.